 Plaintiff suffered a fractured arm after falling off a horse during a horseback riding lesson.
 The Cartwright Law Firm sued the instructor/trainer for negligently conducting the lesson.
-We were able to show that the instructor failed to take several actions, and accelerated Plaintiff’s lesson plan so as to increase the inherent risk of harm in the activity.
-In securing this settlement, CLF was able to overcome the assumption of risk defense which presented as a potential complete bar to the case.

 Plaintiff fractured her femur when a deck upon which she was standing collapsed injuring her, as well as numerous other persons and killing one person.
 Combined judgment for all plaintiffs was in excess of $12 million.
-Plaintiff sued the landlord claiming negligent maintenance and construction of the deck.

-Wrongful death of 89 year old plaintiff ($2.5 million) and traumatic brain injury to plaintiff occupant ($2.5 million)
+Wrongful death of 89 year old plaintiff ($2.5 million) and traumatic brain injury to plaintiff occupant ($2.5 million).

 Employer refused to make reasonable accommodation for disabled employee plaintiff.